Shofol/shofol/README.md

 :earth_africa: Live link: https://vertrical.com
 :gear: Tech Stack Used: Next.js, TailwindCSS, Contentful

+## SmiliFood (Marketing Website):

+SmiliFood is an online solution for restaurateurs that simplifies the management of orders and reservations.
+I had worked directly with the client to build the design system and theme of their marketing website.
+They had a rough Figma designs for the site and handed over me that.
+I had worked on the site from scratch and also upgraded the designs at places.
+To develop this, I had used Next.js 13, TailwindCSS and Framer Motion for some tiny animations.

+:earth_africa: Live link: https://www.smilifood.com/
+:gear: Tech Stack Used: Next.js 13, TailwindCSS, Framer Motion

 ## Techspecs:
 An API First Search Engine For Standardized Consumer Electronics Technical Specifications.
 I worked with the team for implementing a new feature.
 There were tasks to show All brands, All categories and All the Specification of the database in an app.
 Also, there were two UIs to create a new specification and a new schema to create such specification.
 This was a full stack Next.js app where I have handled both the frontend and backend logic codes.